Freeform Grid Component

 Configure the Columns Component

-A Columns component helps structure and organize the modal.
+A Columns component helps structure and organize the module.

-1. Drag and drop a Columns component onto your canvas, placing it inside the Freeform Grid component.
+1. Drag and drop a Columns Component Icon Columns component onto your canvas, placing it inside the Freeform Grid component.

 2. In the Property ID field, enter col1.